Skip to Content

 Among the things to know before going to Hawaii is that, contrary to popular belief, it doesn’t have perfect beach weather all of the time.

-One of the, ahem, cool facts about Hawaii is that it’s often below freezing at Mount Haleakala summit on Maui.
+One of the, ahem, cool facts about Hawaii is that it’s often below freezing on the summit of Mount Haleakala on Maui.
 Year-round temperatures at this popular high-elevation tourist attraction average 41 to 50 degrees F.

-It actually snows every year at the summits of Hawaii’s three tallest volcanoes (Haleakala, Mauna Kea and Mauna Loa)!
+It actually snows every year on the summits of Hawaii’s three tallest volcanoes (Haleakala, Mauna Kea and Mauna Loa)!

 Hawaii also gets a lot of rain – especially during the winter months between October and April – averaging about 25 to 30 inches of rain per year.